earlynovels/end-dataset/README.md

 The END dataset is comprised of high-quality, human-generated metadata that captures a much fuller range edition- and copy-specific information about early novels than traditional library catalog records.
 The END metadata schema builds on library-standard MARC records with custom-designed subfields that use both controlled and discursive vocabularies to describe a range of bibliographic features outside the scope of traditional cataloging.
 These include important bibliographic details such as authority statements, full and half title, accurate and controlled place of publication, and edition statement.
 They capture both copy-specific information about marginalia, inscriptions, and bookplates as well as title-level data on narrative form.
 And finally, they record the presence of important paratextual features like authors’ notes, epigraphs, footnotes, and indices, which can be found in many works of early fiction but have never been cataloged in a systematic way that would enable faceted search across a corpus.

-As of late 2016, the Early Novels Dataset numbers 1046 records, which represent all of Penn Libraries’ Collection of British and American Fiction holdings published between 1700-1789.
+As of early 2017, the Early Novels Dataset numbers 1825 records, which represent all of Penn Libraries’ Collection of British and American Fiction holdings published between 1700-1789.
 The dataset also includes selected holdings from other Philadelphia-area and regional repositories, including the Library Company of Philadelphia, the Rosenbach, the Swarthmore Libraries Rare Book Room, and Bryn Mawr College Special Collections.
-These 1046 works of fiction likely represent about 14% of existing titles of fiction in English published during this period.
+These 1825 works of fiction likely represent about 14% of existing titles of fiction in English published during this period.
 They range from the canonical to the almost-unknown, and while some clearly announce themselves to be “novels,” others are aligned with the wider-ranging genres (romances, fables, adventure stories) that contributed to the rise of the novel.

 #### Background on the Collection
 Penn Libraries’ Collection of British and American Fiction is comprised of nearly three thousand works of early fiction in English.
 Its core is the Singer-Mendenhall Collection, built through the combined efforts of a University of Pennsylvania graduate student and professor in the first half of the twentieth century.
 Godfrey F. Singer and John C. Mendenhall focused their collecting efforts on epistolary fiction, and the Singer-Mendenhall collection today has particular strengths in non-canonical epistolary fiction by female and anonymous authors.